gravitational/gravity/docs/6.x/pack.md

 dependencies are not available locally, it will download them from the external sources.

-There are two kinds of external sources for cluster dependencies:
+There are two kinds of external sources for Cluster dependencies:

 1. **Kubernetes binaries** like `kube-apiserver`, `kubelet` and others, plus their dependencies like `etcd`.
 The build tool will download them from the Gravity Hub